 The next step is to plan out your API documentation process.
 If you don’t develop a complete plan and set up a schedule, there’s a good chance that you’ll either miss out on key points or miss your deadlines.

-Before you start working on the API documentation, you need to understand your audience well.
-Understanding your audience and their needs are crucial to planning documentation.
+Before working on the API documentation, you must understand your audience well.
+Understanding your audience and their needs is crucial to planning documentation.
 That’s because it will help you decide on your documentation’s structure, language, and overall design.

 Furthermore, it is best to learn about the API itself, whether it’s a web API, payment API, or an API with a different function.
-You will also have to consider what API documentation tools you will use, such as Postman, SwaggerHub, or apiDoc.
+You must also consider what API documentation tools you will use, such as Postman, SwaggerHub, or apiDoc.
 You can also consider using online sources and tutorials from sites like GitHub.

 To ensure the API works for people who use the API documentation, you’ll have to look at the API blueprint, API design, and API key.